aembke/fred.rs/src/glommio/README.md

 ## TODO

 * Counters no longer need to be atomic when ClientLike is not Send.
 * All the parking_lot locks can change to RefCell.
+* Support the `ExclusivePool` interface with Glommio.
+Currently there's no equivalent to Tokio's `OwnedMutexGuard`.